-The state should invest in high-retention pathways to teaching, including residency models and alternative certification programs that traditionally support and develop teachers of color.
-For an example, see California's investment in residency programs that recruit, develop support systems for, provide outreach and communication strategies to, and retain a diverse teacher workforce.
+However, the state should invest in high-retention pathways to teaching, including residency models and alternative certification programs that traditionally support and develop teachers of color.
+For an example, see California's investment in residency programs to recruit, develop support systems for, provide outreach and communication strategies to, and retain a diverse teacher workforce.